23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- White subway tiles in horizontal stack pattern
+- White subway tile backsplash horizontal stack

-- Light oak engineered hardwood flooring
+- Light oak vinyl plank flooring peel and stick

-- Brass globe pendant lights (pair or trio)
+- Brass globe pendant light fixture

-- Burnt orange geometric runner rug (washable)
+- Burnt orange geometric runner rug washable

-- Teak wood lazy Susan for countertop
+- Teak wood lazy Susan countertop organizer

-- Woven rattan storage baskets (set of 3)
+- Woven rattan storage baskets

 DIY Paint Transformation